Looking to make money off your extensive vocabulary? High-quality writing jobs are easy to find – but only if you know where to look.

 You’ll find thousands of writing assignments in today’s freelance marketplaces but you’ll also find tough competition.

 In highly popular freelance platforms like Upwork and Guru, a strong portfolio is highly recommended.
-Writers with more experience and credentials to back it up will encounter less waiting times in trying to land their first job.
+Writers with more experience and credentials to back it up will encounter fewer waiting times in trying to land their first job.

 Here are the best freelance writing platforms.